vaultdb/vaultdb-front-end/README.md

 * Maven 4+
 * PostgreSQL 12+

 Maven manages the remaining dependencies.

-## Parsing a SQL Query to Its Canonicalized Query Tree
+To reproduce the experiments...
+** TODO: Xiling post pg_dumps of the tpch_dbs we used.
+AFAIK, we don't have scripts to automate converting from float to int**

 Build this with:

 ```
 mvn compile
 ```
+## Parsing a SQL Query to Its Canonicalized Query Tree

 To generate a JSON query execution plan, run:
 ```